terminalforlife/PerlProjects/source/ubuchk/README.md

 # Introduction

 UbuChk -- a vast upgrade to its old predecessor -- is an administrative tool to determine various aspects of the system health, with a focus on security.
-Whether it's checking CPU temperatures, PATH executables, disk space, security settings for APT, potentially unwanted packages, or questionable kernel parameters, UbuChk is looking out for you.
+Whether it's checking CPU temperatures, PATH executables, disk space, security settings for APT, rootkits, potentially unwanted packages, or questionable kernel parameters, UbuChk is looking out for you.

 Thanks to UbuChk being written in Perl, performance is a huge leap forward.
 This tool offers the potential additional portability, despite targeting Ubuntu users, allowing the user to roll the dice, forcing UbuChk to run as though in a supported Ubuntu installation of Linux.